FAWC438/BGP-ASPA/doc/developer.md

 transformation of both the LOCAL-PREF and the AS-PATH provides us with the flexibility to run simulations where all or some nodes violate the original specification.

-###### Example of interdomain routing under BGP
+###### Example of inter domain routing under BGP

-The interdomain routing policies described here refer to the baseline GR routing policies defined [here](https://www.cs.princeton.edu/~jrex/papers/sigmetrics00.long.pdf).
+The inter domain routing policies described here refer to the baseline GR routing policies defined [here](https://www.cs.princeton.edu/~jrex/papers/sigmetrics00.long.pdf).
 These policies define two possible
 relationships: customer-provider, and peer-peer.
 Each node can have three different relationships with a neighbor: it may be a customer, a provider, or a peer.
 This corresponds to having three different extenders, one for each